jgaa/stbl/README.md

 - [x] Generates static HTML5 websites that can be served by any http server.
 - [x] RSS feeds

 ## Upcoming features

-- [ ] Use banner in stead of css background for front-page?
-- [ ] Use 'index.md' as placeholder for header and introductory text for series
-- [ ] Link back to series from articles in the series
 - [ ] Todo-list style lists
-- [ ] Markdown links in lists (It's broken in the markdown module)
 - [ ] Syntax highlighting of code snippets.
 - [ ] Allow more formats than Markdown (in order to make it easy to import sites from existing CMS systems).
 - [ ] Optional comments (by some 3rd party services).